cidgoh/cidgoh_qc/README.md

 # cidgoh_qc
-Workflow for quality check for NGS data
+Nextflow workflow for quality check for NGS data